Zilliqa/ZIP/zips/zip-21.md

 Scilla events can now appear in an EVM transaction receipt.

 Because popular libraries would object if they were faced with a "native" Scilla event, we encode them by treating a Scilla event `ev` as though it had been issued by a Solidity event `event ev(string)` with the `string` containing the JSON representing the Scilla event, just as it would have been represented in the `event_logs` array of a Scilla transaction receipt.

+### Transferring native tokens

+Transferring native tokens in interop calls is not supported (it's always 0 regardless of specified value in the call).

 ## Examples